bohemian fashion, jewelry, beauty with Silk Road nomadic vibes | connecting cultures | spiritual and conscious

 For designer, artist and entrepreneur Samira Atash, her Afghan heritage and culture have provided inspiration since she was a child.
 Born in Kabul, Afghanistan, Samira remembers her grandmother Bibi Jan’s lush rose gardens, her mother Gulghutai’s floral scented skin (her name means “rose”) and the fabrics and textiles in small Kabul shops.
 After moving to the USA as a refugee with her family when she was 3, those memories lingered and flickered in her mind.
 Samira remembers learning to sew at a very early age, drawing artistic influence from her culture.
 She became a self-taught artist, drawing portraits of faces and developed a love for fashion, arts and music.

-At George Mason University, Samira decided to pursue a career in design after she completed her marketing/business degree.
+In college, Samira decided to pursue a career in design after she completed her marketing/business degree.
 In 2003, Samira made the move to New York City and over the next few years launched two independent, award-nominated labels.
 In 2004, she worked as a costume designer in Los Angeles for a film based on the mystical poet Rumi.
 The film required months of research into the costumes of his time, opening the door to Samira’s love for Rumi poetry.

 In 2004-05, Samira visited Afghanistan several times to see what she could do to help create jobs for the women there.
 Her fashion company was part of the first trade delegation to Kabul.
 After visiting there for the first time since she left the country at 3 years old, she was again inspired by the people, the landscape, the scents, tribal embroideries, and fabrics.
 She was forever connected and in 2005, launched a “Silk Road bohemian” line and also designed hand carved wood + stone jewelry made by Afghan artisans.
 In 2006, she featured her collection “One” at a fashion show in the Washington D.C. area to over 1,000 people.
 Her dream was to open up a sewing factory and have designs manufactured in Afghanistan and shipped back to the states.
 This could create jobs and improve the economy.
 In 2007, Samira and her sisters launched Artizan Sarai, a socially responsible initiative that successfully marketed Afghan-made accessories and jewelry to high end boutiques and galleries in the U.S. In 2008-09, Samira introduced ‘UNITEES', inspired by the poet Rumi and based on the philosophy of peace, love, unity, respect…and the idea that all humans are one.